Lacto-fermented “Kosher” Dill Pickles

 The kind of pickles and sauerkraut that can be purchased in most grocery stores today are not at all the same products our ancestors knew.
-Now most pickling is done with vinegar, which offers more predictable results, but no lactic acid, hence does not contain any healthy bacteria.
-During the fermentation process the healthy bacteria is made which produces vitamin B and enzymes that are beneficial for digestion.
+Now, most pickling is done with vinegar, which offers more predictable results, but no lactic acid; hence it does not contain any healthy bacteria.
+During the fermentation process, healthy bacteria is made, which produces vitamin B and enzymes that are beneficial for digestion.

-Fermenting cucumber is more challenging than most other vegetables ferments because of their water content.
-To keep cucumbers crunchy, add grape leaves, oak leaves or cherry leaves.
+Fermenting cucumber is more challenging than most other vegetable ferments because of their water content.
+To keep cucumbers crunchy, add grape leaves, oak leaves, or cherry leaves.
 Use unrefined salt (see below).
 Slicing cucumbers exposes more surface area to fermentation.

-Use water free of chlorine of fluoride which could interfere with the fermentation process.
+Use water free of chlorine or fluoride, which could interfere with the fermentation process.
 Most municipal tap water has antimicrobial agents, such as chlorine.
 You don’t want to kill off all those good bacteria.